haskell/pvp/pvp-specification.md

 Version numbers
 ---------------

+The key words "MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-A package version number should have the form *A.B.C*, and may optionally have any number of additional components, for example 2.1.0.4 (in this case, *A*=2, *B*=1, *C=0*).
+A package version number **SHOULD** have the form *A.B.C*, and **MAY** optionally have any number of additional components, for example 2.1.0.4 (in this case, *A*=2, *B*=1, *C=0*).
 This policy defines the meaning of the first three components *A-C*, the other components can be used in